 If you have paid any attention at all to the latest crazes and internet hype, you have probably noticed the soaring interest in the use of activated charcoal.

-Last year we had several customers asking us for charcoal soap.
+Last year we had several customers asking us for activate charcoal soap.
 I wrinkled my brow at the idea and did some research last fall.
-It was a timely move, as more and more of our wholesale accounts began asking us to carry a “charcoal” soap.
+It was a timely move, as more and more of our wholesale accounts began asking us to carry an activated charcoal soap.
 Their customers were besieging them with requests.

 We are known for doing the requisite research into ingredients before we incorporate them.
 This blog is to share those results with you and share OUR position on the use of activated charcoal in personal care products.